-The belt pretensioners do not activate in less severe frontal collisions, nor to side collisions, or rollovers.
+The belt pretensioners do not activate in less violent frontal or rear-end collisions.

 If the car is involved in a collision, the safety belts, belt pretensioners and other components must be inspected by an authorized Saab dealer and replaced as necessary.